artemisia0/MemoryPool/README.md

 MemoryPool is a class which is non-copyable (if you will try to copy MemoryPool instance then it must not even compile, deep copying is not supported).
 The minimal possible size of object that MemoryPool instance will allocate is **sizeof(void*)**.
 This is because of use of a singly-linked list where every list node points to a next list node.
 All methods (except dtors) have qualifier **noexcept** because they must never throw.
-Use of **alignof** from cstddef or indirect use of **_Alignof** which is a GNU extension.
-It is used to calculate a proper pointer alignment while compiling (alignment is different for different classes).

 ## Notes